 Happiness is something in the western world that most of us seek as outside of us.
 Happiness is not outside of us, but most westerners do everything we can think of to get more happiness into our lives.
 We’ve got Ted speakers telling us how to be happy, and Oprah Super Soul 100 folks telling us what can make us happy.
-We’ve got gurus telling us what we should do to be happy, and magazines telling us the science behind being happy, while bestselling books tell us that we can find happiness “here” in these pages, if we want it.
+We’ve got gurus telling us what we should do to be happy, and magazines telling us the science behind being happy, while bestselling books tell us that we can find happiness “here” in their pages, if we want it.

-Joy, or bliss, as I refer to it most often here on TheREvolutionOfBliss.com, is our natural state of being.
-(I say this from direct and indirect experience both in myself and in my clients.)
-Joy is who we are and any pain we experience is covering over our natural state of bliss.
+Joy, or bliss, as I refer to it most often here on the (r)evolution of bliss, is our natural state of being.
+(I say this from direct experience in myself and indirect in my clients.)
+Joy is who we are and any pain we experience is simply covering over our natural state of bliss.